-So your wresting with the idea of how much you should spend on your groomsmen gifts.
-We've been through it and we know, a wedding costs a small fortune and by the time you have gotten around to buying groomsmen gifts, you are almost sick to your stomach with how much everything costs.
-With any luck, hopefully your fiance's parents are picking up the tab.
+So your wrestling with the idea of how much you should spend on your groomsmen gifts.
+We've been through it ourselves and realize a wedding costs a small fortune.
+By the time you've gotten around to buying groomsmen gifts, nausea typically accompanies the accumulating price tag.
+With any luck, your fiance has traditional parents that are picking up the tab.

 When most grooms ask us how much they should spend on groomsmen gifts, they’re looking for a hard and fast rule of thumb.
-Although there are guidelines, there, unfortunately, isn’t a quick and easy answer that we can give you that will magically make this task simpler for you.
+While there are some standard guidelines, unfortunately, there isn’t a quick and easy answer or magic formula.
+We can offer you data above, but no two groom scenarios are necessarily identical.
 Typically, what you spend on your groomsmen is all up to your budget constraints and/or the amount you’ve asked your groomsmen to spend to participate in your big day (we’ll get into the specifics of these in a moment).

-In our not-so-humble opinions, it’s not about the price of the gift as much as coming up with great ideas for your groomsmen gift and how much thought you put into personalizing your groomsmen gifts to each guy.
-Seriously, the best groomsmen gift you can give your guys is a day of hanging out, having fun with them, and throwing in a big "thank you" at the end.
+In our not-so-humble opinions, it’s not about the price of the gift as much as coming up with great ideas for your groomsmen gift and how much thought you put into personalizing your groomsmen gifts.
+The best groomsmen gift you can give your men is a day of good hanging out and honoring them with a unique "thank you".

 Don’t get us wrong — that doesn't mean it’s okay to skip on the idea of groomsmen gifts altogether or that it’s excusable to pass out cheap, crappy gifts to your best buddies (especially if they’ve spent a small fortune on tux or suit rentals, your bachelor party, etc.) They’ll notice, and they’ll definitely feel slighted.